irkartem/stories/PrepareToInterv.md

 * By the end of each day, would you be capable of describing what you did on it?
 * Do you usually underestimate or overestimate tasks?
 How do you feel about that?
 * What was the hardest task for you to estimate?

+## Programming

+* simple calculator performing only additions and multiplications.

+## book
+* The Practice of System and Network Administration by Tom Limoncelli, Christina Hogan and Strata R Chalup
+* TCP Illustrated; Volume 3 by W. Richard Stevens, but you don’t really need to dive into the details of TCP for Transactions, which turned out to have security flaws.
+Understanding of IP, TCP/IP and UDP/IP is a must.
+* UNIX and Linux System Administration Handbook for system administration.
+* Modern Operating Systems by Andrew Tanenbaum
+*  Programming Pearls
+* The Linux Programming Interface: A Linux and UNIX System Programming Handbook 1st Edition by Michael Kerrisk  (Author)
+* Data Structures and Algorithms Using Python and C++ Paperback